 Omega 3 fatty acids protect skin against harmful UV radiation (they work best with an additional protective layer of sunblock on top!) and are abundant in chia seed and flaxseed oil.
 They’re ideal ingredients to include in an anti-aging skin care routine.

 People with acne have also been found to be deficient in linoleic acid in their skin surface.
 Linoleic acid is found in black cumin seed oil, rosehip oil, and grapeseed oil, and are especially beneficial for acne-prone skin.
 Mix a few drops of a black cumin serum into your moisturizer to help fight and prevent breakouts.
 For a dose of linoleic acid with an anti-aging boost, try adding rosehip oil to your beauty routine.

 Use a natural toner

-Washing your face with tap water after cleansing is a good step for clearing away debris.
-But did you know that the pH of tap water is usually too high for your acidic skin?
+Washing your face with tap water after cleansing is a good step for clearing away debris and dead skin cells.
+But did you know that the pH level of tap water is usually too high for your acidic skin?
 Recalibrating your skin with a natural toner will not only help repair your acid mantle.
 It preps your skin for better absorption of skin care products that follow, such as an anti-aging serum or moisturizer.

 Don’t worry, toners aren’t the harsh products that they used to be.
 A natural toner with apple cider vinegar or green tea will especially help bring balance to combination, oily, or acne-prone skin.
 If you have inflamed or sensitive skin, try a rose toner instead.
 Make sure to pat the toner into your skin after cleansing, then follow with the rest of your routine.